kleinschmidt/kavli/notes.md

           aren't very informative (they're complementary).
     * Adaptation is _distributional learning_, which is an _inference_ at a
       higher level.
+    * What does this have to do with **prediction**?
+        * probabilistic predictions allow you to do inference
+        * ...including inferring how to make _better_ predictions in the future (and hence better inferences).
+        * GOing to show you how this logic works for speech perception.
 * Inference and prediction
     * Speech perception as an example: how do you know what someone's said?
     * Categories are variable.
 You can't just look at the spectrogram, read off